-Greenhouse ATS Pricing 2026: What It Actually Costs Before the Sales Call
+Greenhouse ATS Pricing 2026: What You'll Actually Pay

 Leon Intelligence 2026-04-05

-Greenhouse ATS Pricing 2026: What It Actually Costs Before the Sales Call
+Greenhouse ATS Pricing 2026: What You'll Actually Pay

 You are evaluating Greenhouse.
 You clicked "Get a Demo" and now a sales rep wants to schedule a discovery call to understand your hiring needs before they will even hint at a number.